ACADEMIC ARTICLES

 Featured Recent Articles

-Forscher, P. S., Taylor, V. J., Cavagnaro, D., Lewis, N. A., Jr., Moshontz, H., Batres, C., … Chartier, C. (accepted in principle).
+Forscher, P. S., Taylor, V. J., Cavagnaro, D., Lewis Jr, N. A., Moshontz, H., Batres, C., … Chartier, C. (accepted in principle).
 A Multi-Site Examination of Stereotype Threat in Black College Students Across Varying Operationalizations.
 Nature Human Behaviour.

 Abstract: According to stereotype threat theory, the possibility of confirming a negative group stereotype can evoke feelings of threat, leading people to underperform in domains where they are stereotyped as lacking ability.
 This theory has immense theoretical and practical implications.
 However, many studies supporting it include small samples and varying operational definitions of “stereotype threat”.
 We address the first challenge by leveraging a network of psychology labs to recruit a large Black student sample (N anticipated = 2700) from multiple US sites (N anticipated = 27).
 We address the second challenge by identifying three threat-increasing and three threat-decreasing procedures that could plausibly affect performance and use an adaptive Bayesian design to determine which operationalization yields the strongest evidence for underperformance.
 This project has the potential to advance our knowledge of a scientifically and socially important topic: the conditions under which stereotype threat affects current Black students in the United States.
 [Registered Report Pre-Print]

-Lewis, N. A., Jr., & *Michalak, N. (registered report accepted in principle).
+Lewis Jr, N. A., & *Michalak, N. (registered report accepted in principle).
 Has Stereotype Threat Dissipated Over Time?
 A Cross-Temporal Meta-Analysis.
 Comprehensive Results in Social Psychology.

 Abstract: Stereotype threat – the psychological threat that arises when one is in a situation or doing something for which a negative stereotype about one’s group applies (Steele, 1997) – has been broadly studied throughout the social sciences over the past two decades (for reviews, see Lewis & Sekaquaptewa, 2016; Steele, 2010).
 It is a theory that is presumed to explain variance in disparities between those who are negatively stereotyped in certain domains (e.g. racial-ethnic minorities in academics, women in mathematics) and those who are not (e.g. White men in academics; Steele, 2010).
 Studies on stereotype threat have been conducted hundreds of times, and have yielded mixed findings.
 Early studies tended to yield “positive” – statistically significant – findings (for meta-analytic review, see Nguyen & Ryan, 2008) whereas more recent reanalysis (Zigerell, 2017) and replication attempts (e.g., Finnigan & Corker, 2016) have failed to replicate initial findings.
 These conflicting accounts call into question the robustness of the phenomenon and raise two possibilities in our minds: Either the strength of the evidence was weak to begin with, or something has changed over time to reduce our ability to detect stereotype threat effects.
 We test these possibilities in a pre-registered cross-temporal meta-analysis.
 [Registered Report Preprint]